alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 // Register the platform interface with the Engine mEngine.registerPlatformInterface( mAuthProvider = new AuthProviderHandler() );
 ```

+### Switching User Account

+When switching from one authorized user account to another, you must call the `authStateChanged(UNINITIALIZED)` API before providing access tokens for the second user.

+>**NOTE:** Starting with the Auto SDK 3.1, you don't have to restart the Engine after a user logs out.
+Immediately after the `authStateChanged(UNINITIALIZED)` API returns, you may start a fresh Auth Provider authorization by calling the `authStateChanged(REFRESHED)` API.

 ### AuthProvider Login/Logout Sequence Diagrams<a id="loginlogout"></a>

 The following diagram illustrates the login sequence when using the AuthProvider platform interface to obtain access and refresh tokens.